Thursday – December 12, 2019

 Q. What educational benefits are veterans entitled to?

-A. An ebenefit account will allow you to submit your federal veteran’s online application (VONAPP) for benefits online.
+A. An eBenefit account will allow you to submit your federal veteran’s online application for benefits online.
 This account will also allow you to check your VA claim status, download VA Letters, review your VA medical records and verify your VA medical appointments. www.ebenefits.va.gov

 Q. Do I have to verify my attendance to the VA every month?

-A. Only students who are using chapters 30, 1606, and 1607 have to contact the VA monthly to verify their attendance on the last day every month or after to receive their benefits.
+A. Students who are using chapters 30 and 1606 have to contact the VA monthly to verify their attendance on the last day every month or after to receive their benefits.
 VA contact information: 1-877-823-2378 or https://www.gibill.va.gov/wave/index.do.
 Chapter 35 (Survivors and Dependents) students will be contacted by the VA directly if verification is needed.

 Q. Can I apply for financial aid if I am using my veteran education benefits?

 A. Yes, you can, and we encourage all our student veterans to apply for financial aid.
-There are different types of FA to choose from including grants, loans, and scholarships.
+There are different types of financial aid to choose from including grants, loans, and scholarships.
 Visit the MATC Financial Aid office link for more information. http://www.matc.edu/student/resources/financial_aid/index.cfm

 Q. How do I apply for military credit for prior learning (MCPLE)?